 - How to control your Apple TV with the Remote app for iPhone or iPad

-- How to pair a Bluetooth keyboard with your Apple TV
+- How to pair and control your Apple TV with a Bluetooth Keyboard

 - How to hide channels on your Apple TV main menu

 - How to AirPlay video from your iPhone or iPad to your Apple TV